This post may contain affiliate links. Please read my disclosure.

-This INCREDIBLE Healthy Cream Cheese Frosting doesn't use powdered sugar, a sugar substitute or even butter.
-Yet, it's sweet, creamy and perfect for carrot cake, cinnamon rolls and so many other sweet treats!
+Healthy Cream Cheese Date Frosting doesn't use powdered sugar, a sugar substitute, or butter.
+Yet, it's sweet, creamy, and perfect for carrot cake, cinnamon rolls, and so many other sweet treats!

-I'm over the moon excited to share this recipe for cream cheese frosting sweetened with Medjool date paste.
-It can be enjoyed on a clean eating diet and is easy to make.
-Using the right type of cream cheese it's vegan too.
+I'm over the moon excited to share this recipe for healthy cream cheese frosting sweetened with Medjool date paste.
+It has just a few ingredients and is easy to make.
+Using the right type of cream cheese, it's vegan too.
 Most importantly, it's absolutely divine!

 Even though it's healthy, it doesn't taste healthy, which is why it's such a hit at my house.

-I developed it for our Healthy Carrot Cake Muffin recipe...because you can't have a good-for-you muffin topped with sugar-laden icing.
+We use to frost Pineapple Carrot Muffins because you can't have a good-for-you muffin topped with sugar-laden icing.

-There are just 3 ingredients in this recipe:
+There are just three ingredients in this cream cheese date frosting recipe:

 - Note: for best results, allow the date paste to come to room temperature along with the cream cheese.